working hours

 Setting standards for the workweek

 That's also why countries with predominantly non-Christian populations historically observed other days for the weekend.
 In countries with a majority Muslim population, weekends used to be observed on Thursdays and Fridays.
-However, to facilitate global trading, the majority of countries now adhere to the Saturday and Sunday weekend, with actual working hours taking place mostly Monday through Friday.
+However, to facilitate global trading, most countries now adhere to the Saturday and Sunday weekend, with actual working hours taking place mostly Monday through Friday.
 A few countries still have a one-day weekend, such as Fridays only in Iran or Saturdays only in Nepal.

-This particular work culture has a special word for death by overworking: karoshi.
+This particular work culture has a special word for death by overwork: karoshi.
 Many other countries, such as Italy and China, work later into the day but take long rest and meal breaks in the middle of the workday.

 The rise of the four-day workweek

-New Zealand's economy is largely dependent on tourism, which came to a halt during the Covid-19 pandemic.
+New Zealand's economy is largely dependent on tourism, which came to a halt during the COVID-19 pandemic.
 By switching the country's workforce to a four-day workweek, Adern hopes that more people will use that extra day off for leisure activities.
-That would, in turn, pump more money back into the country’s economy.
+That would, in turn, pump more money back into the country's economy.

 "...If you're an employer and in a position to do so, think about whether or not a four-day workweek is something that would work for your workplace because it certainly would help tourism all around the country."